-Figure 68: Proportion of calls requiring caller identification & average time taken
+Figure 76: Proportion of calls requiring caller identification & average time taken, 2010-20

-Industry-wide, a mean average of 62% of UK inbound calls are stated to require caller identity verification.
+Industry-wide, a mean average of 64% of UK inbound calls are stated to require caller identity verification.

-38% of respondents state that all callers go through identity verification, with 18% stating that they never do so.
-Insurance, finance and utilities operations are the sectors most likely to require identity verification.
-Manufacturers (often B2B account management and product support) and retailers (with initial sales order taking) are the least likely.
+33% of respondents state that all callers go through identity verification, with 12% stating that they never do so.
+Insurance, finance, housing and utilities operations are the sectors most likely to require identity verification.
+Manufacturers (often B2B account management and product support) and retailers (with initial sales order taking), and transport & travel (sales or travel information lines) are the least likely.